 CEOs must have 6 corporations in C3 countries before they can purchase such corporations.

 You may decide to start new corporations as an alternative to buying existing ones.
-When doing so, you should find out which product is in short supply on the world markets (Trade menu), so that your corporations will have a good chance of becoming successful.
+When doing so, you should find out which products are in short supply on the world markets (Trade menu), so that your corporations will have a good chance of becoming successful.
 The trading system shows details of demand and supply for all the products in the world.

 CEOs can make bids for corporations in countries with presidents, only if they already own 6 corporations.
 They can always bid for corporations in countries without presidents and the bidding process is faster as permission is automatic and immediate.